-Total amount of additional employment floorspace - by type Total amount of employment floorspace on previously developed land
+Total amount of additional employment floorspace - by type

+Total amount of employment floorspace on previously developed land

-7.1 There was a net gain of 672 m of industrial and office floorspace completed during the monitoring period, compared to a net gain of 151 m last year.
-This net gain was on one site consisting of new offices at Paulton's Park in Ower.
+7.1 There was no net gain of industrial and office floorspace completed during the monitoring period, compared to a net gain of 672 m2 last year.
+Additionally, no new planning permissions were granted for industrial and office floorspace.